algm/fiction-kit/templates/commands/principles.md

 You are creating or updating the writing principles at `/memory/principles.md`.
 This document establishes the voice, style, rules, and creative guidelines that will govern all writing in this project.

+## Critical Restriction: Do Not Develop Outline or Chapter Structure

+**IMPORTANT**: This command MUST NOT develop, modify, or create:
+- Outline structure (acts, beats, chapter plans)
+- Chapter breakdowns or chapter summaries
+- Scene planning or scene breakdowns
+- Plot structure or story beats

+**Only the following commands are authorized to develop outline and chapter information:**
+- `/fiction.outline` - For creating and modifying story outlines
+- `/fiction.scenes` - For creating and modifying scene breakdowns

+**If outline or chapter development is needed**, direct the user to use the appropriate command (`/fiction.outline` or `/fiction.scenes`) instead.

+**This command should:**
+- Reference existing outline/scenes files when needed for context
+- NOT create new outline elements
+- NOT modify chapter structure
+- NOT plan new scenes or chapters

 Follow this execution flow:

 1. Load the existing principles file at `/memory/principles.md` if it exists.